km-git-acc/dbn_upper_bound/output/eulerbounds/README.md

-Sawtooth pattern euler bounds for different N ranges
+Euler bounds for different t,y and N ranges